Ethan001617/Built-in-Data-Type/README.md

               print(com)

               type(com)
-#It will tell us which type of variable it is.
+#It will give us which type of variable it is.

+# Bool/Boolean Type:
+The Bool Data type represents Boolean Value True or False.
+Python internally represents True as 1 and False as 0
+EXAMPLE:
+        As you ever do True + True, the output will be 2.
+OR True - False, The Output will be 1

+          True + True = 2
+          True - Flase = 1

+So,...... much of this is used on the condition base

+Example:

+      2 is greater than 3 or not, if yes than True Other wise False, This way the result come.

+# Sequence Type:
+Following are the Sequence Type
+String

+List

+Tuple

+Range
+# String: